carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

     - Kubernetes Manifest would still be hard to understand where a particular OCI Image is from
     - Require `imgpkg` to decode this information from the Bundle

+  In summary, we believe that this could help the users find the OCI Images and provide other helpful information about the Bundle.
+Nevertheless, the first con feels like we are not helping a big group of our users.

 - Tagging with origin Registry and Repository each OCI Image and copy OCI Images to the Bundle Repository

   The idea behind this approach would be to continue with the current behavior but whenever an OCI Image is copied it